Avamys (Fluticasone Furoate) Nasal Spray for Hay Fever

 FAQs

-Can Avamys be used during pregnancy or breastfeeding?
+Can Avamys be used for sinusitis?